-- the need to devote substantial time and attention of management and key employees to the preparation of bids and proposals for contracts that may not be awarded to us: - the need to accurately estimate the resources and cost structure that will be required to perform any contract that we might be awarded; and - the expenses that we might incur and the delays that we might suffer if our competitors protest or challenge contract awards made to us pursuant to competitive bidding, and the risk that any such protest or challenge could result in the resubmission of bids based on modified specifications, or in termination, reduction or modification of the awarded contract.
+- the need to devote substantial time and attention of management and key employees to the preparation of bids and proposals for contracts that may not be awarded to us; - the need to accurately estimate the resources and cost structure that will be required to perform any contract that we might be awarded; - the risk that the government will issue a request for proposal to which we would not be eligible to respond; and - the expenses that we might incur and the delays that we might suffer if our competitors protest or challenge contract awards made to us pursuant to competitive bidding, and the risk that any such protest or challenge could result in the resubmission of bids based on modified specifications, or in termination, reduction or modification of the awarded contract.

 The U.S. government may choose to award future contracts for the supply of anthrax vaccines and other biodefense product candidates that we are developing to our competitors instead of to us.
 If we are unable to win particular contracts, we may not be able to operate in the market for products that are provided under those contracts for a number of years.
-For example, if any other company is successful in developing a next generation anthrax vaccine, U.S. government customers may purchase only the next generation vaccine and not BioThrax.
+For example, the U.S. Department of Health and Human Services Biomedical Advanced Research and Development Authority, or BARDA, has issued a request for proposal for a recombinant protective antigen, or rPA, anthrax vaccine for the strategic national stockpile.
+If we are not successful in developing a qualifying rPA vaccine candidate and another company is successful in developing such a product, the U.S. government may purchase the other company's product candidate instead of BioThrax or one of our other anthrax vaccine candidates.
 If we are unable to consistently win new contract awards over an extended period, or if we fail to anticipate all of the costs and resources that will be required to secure such contract awards, our growth strategy and our business, financial condition, and operating results could be materially adversely affected.

-Our U.S. government contracts for BioThrax require ongoing funding decisions by the government.
-The failure to fund one or more of these contracts could cause our financial condition and operating results to suffer materially.
+Our U.S. government contract for BioThrax requires ongoing funding decisions by the government.
+The failure to fund this contract could cause our financial condition and operating results to suffer materially.

-Our principal customer for BioThrax, our only marketed product, is the U.S. government.
-We have sold BioThrax to the U.S. government under contracts with the DoD and HHS.
+Our principal customer for BioThrax is the U.S. government.
 In addition, we anticipate that the U.S. government will be the principal customer for any other biodefense products that we successfully develop.
-Accordingly, we are subject to a range of risks arising out of being a contractor to the U.S. government under U.S. government programs.

 Over its lifetime, a U.S. government program may be implemented through the award of many different individual contracts and subcontracts.
-The funding of government programs is subject to Congressional appropriations.
-Congress generally appropriates funds on a fiscal year basis even though a program may continue for several years.
-For example, the DoD contracts for BioThrax have been structured with one base year during which the DoD agrees to purchase a minimum number of doses of BioThrax with options for the DoD to purchase further quantities in future years.
-Any future contract that we enter into with the DoD may be structured in a similar manner.
+The funding of some government programs is subject to Congressional appropriations, generally made on a fiscal year basis even though a program may continue for several years.

-Government programs are often only partially funded initially, and additional funds are committed only as Congress makes further appropriations.
-The termination of a program or failure to commit funds to a program would result in a loss of anticipated future revenues attributable to that program, which could materially harm our business.
 Our government customers are subject to stringent budgetary constraints and political considerations.
 If levels of government expenditures and authorizations for biodefense decrease or shift to programs in areas where we do not offer products or are not developing product candidates, our business, revenues and operating results may suffer.